Why do we make websites on WebFlow?

-- the result turns out as it was intended;
+- the result turns out exactly as it was intended;

-- there is no waste of time for discussions and sometimes fights between the designer and the developer.
+- there is no waste of time for discussions and occasional arguments between the designer and the developer.

-We get upset when we make design without building it after.
-Right now, we have two battles with our clients' front-end developers.
+It’s upsetting when we make a design without control over its development.
+Right now, we have two battles with our clients’ front-end developers.

 If you know how to code, they are non-existent to you.
 If not, you will be limited to what Webflow can offer by default.
-Serch bars, sliders, complex animation will require extra knowledge.
+Search bars, sliders, complex animation will require extra knowledge.

 If you are not hosting on Webflow, but have exported the code to your hosting, it will be difficult to make adjustments to it, because it will be simplified.

 One screen for desktop and one screen for mobile

 For desktop and mobile, you need to use only one resolution and the rest will be based on it.
 You can live with Webflow, but there are better tools.

 What’s not so good

 - No edit preview.
 Just put it in production and see how it works;